nanocurrency/nano-docs/docs/what-is-nano/living-whitepaper.md

 ---
+title: Living Whitepaper
+description: Overview of the living whitepaper about the nano protocol design and existing node implementation
 hide:
   - navigation
   - toc
 ---

-title: Living Whitepaper
-description: Overview of the living whitepaper on the Nano protocol and existing node implementation

 # Nano - Digital money for the modern world